-In part 12 and part 13, I discussed the document by Sergio Domínguez and Marc Gauvin called “Formal Stability Analysis of Common Lending Practices and Consequences of Chronic Currency Devaluation”.
+In part 12 and part 13, I discussed the document by Sergio Domínguez and Marc Gauvin called Analysis which I wrote about.
+“Formal Stability Analysis of Common Lending Practices and Consequences of Chronic Currency Devaluation”.
 This Analysis states that interest-bearing loans, and therefore a financial system using interest, is inherently unstable.

 Where the loans themselves are concerned, I admit that they are inherently unstable in the sense that they are not mathematically guaranteed to be always stable, in 100% of cases.
 However, my evaluation of that fact is different from that by Marc Gauvin.

 Where financial systems based on interest-bearing loans are concerned, I do not believe there is an inherent instability, not even in theory.
 That is what this article is about.

 In articles 12 and 13 I focussed on mathematics and the validity of the model of the loan.
 Now in part 15, I will look at the wider model that the authors present, not of one loan, but of the economy as a whole and the role of banks in that.